bahaidev/bahaiwritings/README.md

 1. Add more testcafe tests (switch to Cypress)

-1. Add a "Powered by TextBrowser" message on non-results pages with link to that repo.
+1. Add disableable "Powered by TextBrowser" message on non-results pages with link to that repo.

 1. Break out plugins into separate repository(ies) for reusability